BY-LAWS Of The CLAN MacKENZIE SOCIETY In The UNITED STATES, Inc

 The name of this organization shall be The Clan MacKenzie Society In the United States, Inc. (Hereafter called the Society).

 ARTICLE II – PURPOSE

-SECTION 2.2 OPERATIONThe Society shall operate exclusively for charitable, historical and educational purposes within the meaning of Section 170(c) (2) (B), 501(C) (3) of the Internal Revenue Code of the United States.
+SECTION 2.2 OPERATION The Society shall operate exclusively for charitable, historical and educational purposes within the meaning of Section 170(c) (2) (B), 501(C) (3) of the Internal Revenue Code of the United States.

-SECTION 2.3 RESTRICTIONS The Society is a non-profit, non-political, and non-sectarian organization and its operation must comply with all requirements of the IRS Code referred to in Section 2.2. '
+SECTION 2.3 RESTRICTIONS The Society is a non-profit, non-political, and non-sectarian organization and its operation must comply with all requirements of the IRS Code referred to in Section 2.2.